ProtoDUNE-BSM/pdhdbsmdata/README.md

 ## Producers and Filters

-The fcl file `protodunehd_dm_decoder_modularfilter.fcl` contains a series of filters and producers that takes a hdf5 file and produces an art::ROOT files whilst removing events that are not of interest.
+The fcl file `protodunehd_dm_decoder_modularfilter.fcl` contains a series of filters and producers that takes a hdf5 file and produces `art::ROOT` files whilst removing events that are not of interest.
 This section of `protodunehd_dm_decoder_modularfilter.fcl` shows how the filters and producers are ordered.

 ```fcl
   producers: